Jay Munly: Blurry

 Blurry is Munly's debut studio album.
 It was released through Top Notch, an imprint of W.A.R., on February 6, 1996.
-It is the only album of his which incorporates elements of pop music rather than the sounds and lyrics of alternative country that he is mainly known for.
+It is the only album of his which incorporates elements of pop music rather than the sounds and lyrics of gothic country that he is mainly known for.

 The album was originally titled "Blurry Polaroids", but Munly was forced to shorten the name by the Polaroid Corporation.

 John Ellison, Rob Dread, and Craig Winzelberg performed on this album.
 Munly provided vocals and guitar and Ellison performed on bass.
 The exact contributions of Dread and Winzelberg are unknown.

 The album was re-mastered by producer Bob Ferbrache at Absinthe Studios in Denver.
 It was given a limited-edition re-release, with new cover art and an updated track listing, through Smooch Records on June 27, 2006.
 Only 1,000 copies were printed due to "licensing restrictions."

 Little is known about how the album was received by critics.
 However, there were apparently a few songs that reached popularity in Perth, Australia.

 The first track, "Virgin of Manhattan", was used during a sex scene on an episode of the television series Melrose Place.

 The second track, "Baptists & Barbiturates", was featured on a 1996 compilation album titled More Than Mountains: A Benefit For Colorado Conservation, released by W.A.R.